CHAPTER 2: THE FLATLANDER

 “What the hell was that for!?” he yelled.

-“You need a bath, verd.”
-I said before turning back up the tunnel.
+“You smell,” I said before turning back up the tunnel.

-My palm flattened an object submerged beneath the water.
-I withdrew my hand to find it slathered in a coarse, orange liquid.
-In its center was the flattened carcass of an Iron Feeder.
-It was as big as the boy.
+My palm flattened something beneath the water.
+I withdrew my hand to find it slathered in orange liquid.
+In its center was the flattened carcass of another Iron Feeder.
+It was as big as the boy, but its color was strangely pinkish.
 The remains of its gel like egg sack covered its body.
-This one had been recently laid, sometime in the last few days.
+This one was young, recently laid sometime in the last few days.
 And Iron Feeders never lay just one egg.

-From my ankle I could feel a small itching sensation.
-Looking down I found another freshly hatched Iron Feeder.
+I felt an itching against my ankle.
+On it was another freshly hatched Iron Feeder.
 It’s tiny pincer arms had hooked into the grooves of my scales.
-It forced its proboscis into the gap in an attempt to feed.
-On me.
-It was completely and indescribably disgusting.
+It forced its proboscis into the gap in an attempt to feed, feed on me.

 “Graaaaa!”
 I roared.

 I wrapped my fingers around it, closing them tight until it popped.
 Its rust-orange innards sprayed out between my knuckles.
-When the repulsive entrails hit the water, the entire surface of the erupted in foam.
+When the repulsive entrails hit the water, the entire pond erupted in foam.
 One after another, hundreds of Feeders squirmed from their shells that had been resting beneath the surface this entire time.

 The boy turned to the tunnel, but hesitated.

 He seemed to get the message then.
 The Flatlander ran up the tunnel, back towards daylight.